hilalkrglmz/hilalkrglmz/README.md

 👋👩‍💻 Hi there, I’m Hilal.
 I'm a dedicated learner in the area of becoming a professional in software development, driven by determination and passion.
 I constantly strive to improve myself and embrace learning new technologies.

-👀 What matters to me is that the code is clear, implementable, functional, and readable.

 🌱 I’m currently focusing on React and Front-end Technologies.

 💞️ I am always open to collaboration and capable of working harmoniously with a team.